Ostorlab/KB/MOBILE_CLIENT/ANDROID/_MEDIUM/INSECURE_CLASS_LOADING/recommendation.md

 When loading additional code dynamically in Android applications, developers should follow a comprehensive set of practices to ensure the security and robustness of the process.
-Here's an updated and more robust recommendation:

 - Use Secure Directory for Code Loading: When loading additional code dynamically, ensure that both the loaded code and any generated alternative versions are placed in a secured directory.
 The best practice is to use the application's private directory, which is not accessible by other applications and is protected by the Android OS.